sanger/limber/docs/pipeline_patterns.md

 ```

 ### Custom tagging
-This form uses the {LabwareCreators::CustomTaggedPlate} labware creator.
-This has a more flexible Vue JS screen that allows you to manipulate how the tags are to be laid out.
+Custom tagging uses the {LabwareCreators::CustomTaggedPlate} labware creator.
+This has a more flexible Vue JS screen that allows you to modify how the tags are to be laid out.

 You can apply offset, walking by and direction algorithms.
 You can also set for either 1 or 4 tags per well.